juhp/koji-progress/README.md

-Koji-progress is a tool that shows the progress of active koji builds by checking the size of their build.log files
+Koji-progress is a tool that shows the progress of active koji builds by checking the size of their build.log files.

+This useful for monitoring the builds of large packages that take a long time to complete.

 # Installation